PickleLily/syscall-graph-gen/client-server/README.md

 Client:
     - handle 3 types of input such that we see multiple branches when tracking
+        - open file, read contents & display it on screen
+        - ping site for random space fact
+        - display the current time of the computer running

 Server:
     - Take input from a website